Toronto Transit Commission fares: Future

+By July 2024, Metrolinx had committed to providing a machine-readable paper transfer (MRPT) for those who pay fares by cash on TTC surface vehicles (TTC buses and streetcars).
+MRPTs would be able to open fare gates at subway stations and would also be good for two hours, though they would not be valid on other transit agencies.

 Legacy fare procedures

-Phase-out

-As of December 2024, legacy fare media (cash, tokens and legacy discounted tickets) were still accepted for fare payment but the general public could no longer purchase tokens and legacy tickets from the TTC.
+As of December 2024, legacy fare media (cash, tokens and legacy discounted tickets) were still accepted for fare payment but legacy TTC tickets and tokens were no longer available for purchase.
 At least one priority entrance of each subway station has a fare line for payment by legacy media, after which the rider obtains a paper transfer from a machine to act as proof of payment.
 On buses, riders board at the front door(s) to deposit legacy media into a fare box and ask the driver for a paper transfer.
-On streetcars, passengers paying by cash (who must use exact change in coins as these machines do not give change) or tokens pay their fare at one of the two fare vending machines (FVMs) at the second and third doors of the vehicle and obtain a receipt as proof of payment; customers paying with legacy tickets use the TTC ticket validator located beside the fare vending machines to date-and-time stamp their ticket.
-When transferring onto a connecting bus or passing through the fare gates upon entering a subway station, the stamped legacy ticket must be dropped into the fare box situated beside the TTC subway station collector or bus driver and the rider may obtain a paper transfer as their proof of purchase and to connect with other TTC vehicles or routes.
+On streetcars, passengers paying by cash (who must use exact change in coins as these machines do not give change) or tokens pay their fare at one of the two fare vending machines (FVMs) at the second and third doors of the vehicle and obtain a receipt as proof of payment; customers paying with legacy tickets use ticket validator located beside the fare vending machines to date-and-time stamp their ticket.
+When transferring onto a connecting bus or entering a subway station through the fare gates, the stamped legacy ticket must be dropped into the fare box and the rider may obtain a paper transfer as their proof of purchase and to connect with other TTC routes.